edwardsavin/moodvie/README.md

 ## Project Status

-Moodvie is currently in the **alpha stage** and under active development.
+Moodvie is currently in the **alpha stage** and under active development (**non-test users cannot register at the moment**).
 I am constantly working on improving the app and looks.
 If you have any suggestions or would like to contribute, please refer to the [Contributing](#contributing) section below.

 ## Table of Contents
 * [Features](#features)